 Management Analysis and Development's experienced facilitators have developed a two-day course that teaches basic facilitation skills to people at all skill levels.
-The following tips are excerpted from the Facilitation Skills Course manual.
+The following tips are excerpted from the Facilitation Skills Course.
 For information about upcoming course dates and costs, call 651-259-3800.

 What is a facilitator?

 A facilitator provides neutral guidance to decision-making groups that need to reach conclusions or make decisions.

 - creating a context that sets boundaries for session participants

 - designing appropriate, open-ended questions that elicit genuine responses without directing or dictating certain answers

 - facilitating group discussions that result in sustainable agreements

 Creating the context